Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The approaches for authentication and DNS resolution are similar for the two interfaces, as are the track formatting in case CMAF is used.
 This example does not use timed metadata.
-The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF Ingest specification.
+The ingest source may resend the CMAF header or initialisation segment in case of connection failures to conform to the CMAF Ingest specification.

 Figure 11: DASH-IF/DVB reference live chunked CMAF workflow.